How to Overcome Fear of Investing: Think Independently, Succeed Confidently

 Focus on the long game: Investing is typically a marathon, not a sprint.
 Maintain a long-term perspective by setting realistic expectations and focusing on your financial goals.

-Keep a journal: Record your investment decisions, the rationale behind them, and the outcomes.
+Keep a journal: Record your investment decisions, rationale, and outcomes.
 Reviewing this journal periodically will help you identify patterns, learn from mistakes, and reinforce successful strategies.

 Conclusion: Transforming Fear into Financial Empowerment